Abu-Hijleh/COSC310_A3/README.md

 # How does Nova work?

 Nova was developed in python and uses natural language processing to understand and converse with the user.
 She takes the input from the user and cleans the sentences into a condensed and easily-readable format.
 She then compares the input to the questions she has in her questionbank and gives a response based on the similarity between the input and questionbank questions.
-All the questions and responses are found inside the corpus.txt file and may be expanded or changed as more astronomy questions are thought of.
+All the questions and responses are found inside the corpus.txt file and may be expanded or changed as more astronomy or geography questions are thought of.

 # Requirements